 Make use of headings

 Be sure to use H1 and H2 headings to organise the content on your page.
 Google will credit it and it will improve the visitor’s experience.
+Organising your content well can also help you get a featured snippet spot for your pages.

 Sensible use of targeted keywords